-BULLYING/HAZING Elementary - Level 2, 3 Secondary - Level 2, 3 According to KRS 158.148, bullying means any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated.
+ODE OF CONDOCT OFFERSE DEFINITIONS BULLYING/HAZING Elementary - Level 2, 3 Secondary - Level 2, 3 According to KRS 158.148, bullying means any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated.
 1. The behavior occurs on school premises, on school sponsored transportation, or at a school sponsored event.
 2. The behavior disrupts the educational process.
-Hazing - Any humiliating or dangerous activity expected of a student to belong to a group, regardless of their willingness to participate.
-Please refer to section on Bullying/Hazing on page 12 for additional information.
+Hazing Any humiliating or dangerous activity expected of a student to belong to a group, regardless of their willingness to participate.
+Please refer to the section on Bullying/Hazing on page 12 for additional information.
 BULLYING (2 OR MORE DOCUMENTED OFFENSES) Elementary - Level 3, 4 Secondary - Level 3, 4 Two or more documented offenses based on the above definition and the additional information in the bullying section.

+THEFT/-ROBBERY/STEALING/

-BURGLARY/LARCENY/ THEFT/ ROBBERY/ STOLEN PROPERTY (also includes receiving stolen property) Elementary - Level 3, 4 Secondary - Level 3, 4 A person is guilty of burglary when, with the intent to commit a crime, he knowingly enters or remains unlawfully in a building.
+STOLEN PROPERTY (also includ receiving stolen property) es

+Elementary - Level 2, 3, 4

+Secondary - Level 2, 3, 4

+A person is guilty of burglary when, with the intent to commit a crime, he knowingly enters or remains unlawfully in a building.
 A building, in addition to its ordinary meaning, means any structure, school, school grounds, bus, or other vehicle where any person lives or where people assemble for purposes of business, government, education, religion, entertainment or public transportation.
 Thus, breaking into a bus and stealing something from the bus would be counted as burglary.
 The taking or attempting to take anything of value from the care, custody, or control of another person or persons by force or threat of force and/or putting the victim in fear.
 The intentional taking of the property of another person(s) in addition to buying, receiving or having possession of stolen property.

-STEALING- take something unlawfully: to take something that belongs to somebody else, illegally or without the owner's permission PETTY THEFT - Petty theft is classified as theft of an item or items with a total monetary value under the amount of \$500.
+- STEALING take something unlawfully: to take something that belongs to somebody else, illegally or without the owner's permission - PETTY THEFT Petty theft is classified as theft of an item or items with a total monetary value under the amount of \$500.
 Anything more than \$500 is considered grand theft, in which case the charges will be significantly more serious.
-BUS DISTURBANCE Elementary - Level 1, 2 Secondary - Level 1, 2, 3 Conduct on the bus or the bus stop which makes for an unsafe condition for students, driver and other motorists or others.
-Multiple documented offenses may result in recommendation for removal from the bus or an administrative hearing.